ericom-gideon/docs/docs/networking/dns_management_for_servers.md

 	* Enter a "Name" - this is the hostname.
 	* Select the type of record - A Record, CNAME Record, MX Record, TXT Record, or NS Record.
-	* Enter the "Content" - this is the IP address you wish to point the DNS record to
+	* Enter the "Content" - this is the IP address you wish to point the DNS record to.
-	* Enter a TTL - Time To Live for the DNS record refresh
+	* Enter a TTL - Time To Live for the DNS record refresh.
-	* Enter a priority - defaults to 1
+	* Enter a priority - defaults to 1.
 	* Click __Update__ to save & activate the new DNS record.